 Why should I use cloud storage over physical?

 In an ideal world, we suggest having multiple backups for your critical files.
-Physical hard drives to hand (such as via a NAS unit) are useful, but it’s also vital to have storage away from your physical premises, which is where cloud storage is ideal.
+Physical hard drives (such as via a NAS unit) are useful, but it’s also vital to have storage away from your physical premises at data centers, which is where cloud storage services are ideal.

 Cloud storage offers: